 Are you looking for an adventure that is exciting, invigorating, rugged, raw, untouched and still not as physically straining on your body?
 If so, then a road trip around the picturesque Spiti Valley is your answer.

 June-August is the warmest making it the peak tourist season, although the crowd is nothing compared to that of Shimla or Manali.
-It might be a good idea to go in early May or September when its less crowded and the costs are relatively lower too.
+I would think the best time to visit Spiti valley would be in early May or September when its less crowded and the costs are relatively lower too.
 During summer, temperatures range from 15-25 degrees Celcius during the day to 2-10 degrees during the night.
 As you can imagine, winters in this region are quite extreme and some of the roads are often shut due to the inaccessibility caused by heavy snowfall.
 Temperatures drop down to -30 degrees Celcius in winter!

 ROUTE OPTIONS IN THE SPITI VALLEY

 There are three routes you can choose from:

 This route takes longer and covers about 450 kms.
 It allows you to gradually acclimatise to the high altitude of Spiti Valley.
 The first 5 days on this route are relatively easier thanks to the somewhat well-maintained highways in this part of Himachal Pradesh.

 Although this route is much shorter, only 200 kms, it’s the most challenging.
 Starting your trip from Manali increases your chances of being affected by AMS (Acute Mountain Sickness) as you gain altitude here much faster.
 You will cross 2 major passes, the Kunzum La and the Rohtang pass, making this journey also a lot more taxing for there are mostly dirt roads on this route.

 Route 1 & 2 will both take 8-10 days, i.e. if you are not stranded on the way anywhere, the possibilities of which are 80%.